Search

 Not only does Plan Z provide the toys for its own scenario set, but we’ll draw on its pieces for further expansion books over the coming years as The Long War setting develops.

-And the Long War will see a lot more action: we’ll extend the story line to the Mediterranean (with expansions for our new La Regia Marina game) and into the Pacific, where the Japanese will get to use aircraft like the A7M Reppu fighter and D4Y Suisei attack plane and the new carriers that in the real war simply served as targets for American submarines and aircraft.
+And the Long War will see a lot more action: we’ll extend the story line to the Mediterranean (with expansions for our upcoming La Regia Marina game) and into the Pacific, where the Japanese will get to use aircraft like the A7M Reppu fighter and D4Y Suisei attack plane and the new carriers that in the real war simply served as targets for American submarines and aircraft.

 This is going to be enormous fun.
 And it all starts with a book full of toys.